PopulateTools/afct-microsite/_posts/2021-07-19-sustainability-due-diligence-what-it-means-for-companies-and-how-eu-sustainability-standards-can-help.md

 *This is the sixth article by Frank Bold as part of the series of monthly briefings on sustainability reporting in 2021.*

-*The [first article](https://www.allianceforcorporatetransparency.org/news/countdown-reform.html) outlined upcoming policy developments for 2021, including 10 key changes expected in the EU Non-Financial Reporting Directive reform proposal, while [the second](https://www.allianceforcorporatetransparency.org/news/what-needs-to-be-reported-on-governance-of-esg.html) focused on reporting on governance (G of ESG).*

-*[The third article](https://www.allianceforcorporatetransparency.org/news/the-missing-piece-corporate-sustainability-standards-in-the-eu-and-how-they-fit-with-the-investors-disclosure-regulation-and-taxonomy.html) highlighted the role of EU standards in ensuring comparable and meaningful data, [the fourth](https://www.allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html) focused on climate transition plans reporting.*

-*The next article will focus on...*
+*The previous articles covered various topics such as [reporting on governance (G of ESG)](https://www.allianceforcorporatetransparency.org/news/what-needs-to-be-reported-on-governance-of-esg.html), [climate transition plans](https://www.allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html) or [SMEs´ reporting](https://www.allianceforcorporatetransparency.org/news/smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.html).
+All the articles can be found [here](https://www.allianceforcorporatetransparency.org/news/categories/#monthly-articles).*

+*The next article will look into the main environmental and social KPIs.
+[Sign-up](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34) to our newsletter to stay up to date.*

 *Views included in this article do not necessarily represent the opinion of other members of the Alliance.*